adamchainz/apig-wsgi/README.rst

 Both “format version 1” and “format version 2” are supported (`documentation <https://docs.aws.amazon.com/apigateway/latest/developerguide/http-api-develop-integrations-lambda.html>`__). apig-wsgi will automatically detect the version in use.
-At time of writing, “format version 2” is used for Lambda Function URL’s and API Gateway HTTP API’s.
+At time of writing, “format version 2” is used for Lambda Function URLs and API Gateway HTTP APIs.

 ``make_lambda_handler(app, binary_support=None, non_binary_content_type_prefixes=None)``
 ----------------------------------------------------------------------------------------